Brian has been a big movie fan since the 1960s when he discovered the French New Wave. He's been seeing as many movies as he can ever since.

 The nominations for Best Actor in a Leading Role went to five stars who created memorable characters in some of the best movies of the year.

-Here's a look back at the nominees and the entertaining, inspiring movies for which they were nominated.
+Here's a look back at the nominees and the entertaining and inspiring movies for which they were nominated.

 In true Academy Award style, the envelope will be presented and the winner will be announced after all the nominees and their films have been profiled.
 So read on!